The dud canard: Existence of strong canard cycles in $\mathbb R^3$: Introduction

 In contrast, the problem of connecting the Hopf cycles with the ones obtained by the Melnikov analysis is more complicated here in $\mathbb R^3$ than in the $\mathbb R^2$-context of \cite{krupa2001a}.
 This is also related to our assumption on analyticity of $F$, $G$ and $H$ in \thmref{main}, which may seem unusual for results in this direction.
-To explain the difficulty, we recall from \cite{krupa2008a} that there is a one-dimensional critical manifold in the $\bar \epsilon=1$-chart for $\mu=r_2=0$ given by $x_2=-y_2^2,z_2=y_2$, $y_2\in \mathbb R$.
-The linearization has imaginary eigenvalues at $y_2=0$ and the reduced problem has a hyperbolic equilibrium precisely at this point; this is what produces the Hopf bifurcation for all $0<r_2\ll 1$.
-However, it is nontrivial to study the Hopf cycles in a fixed (small) neighborhood of the Hopf since the eigenvalues are of the form $\pm (1+\mathcal O(r_2)) i, r_2 (\lambda+\mathcal O(r_2))$, i.e. a zero-Hopf bifurcation occurs at $\mu=r_2=0$.
+To explain the difficulty, we recall from \cite{krupa2008a} that there is a one-dimensional critical manifold $C_2$ in the $\bar \epsilon=1$-chart for $\mu=r_2=0$ given by \responsenew{the graph} $x_2=-y_2^2,z_2=y_2$, \responsenew{over} $y_2\in \mathbb R$.
+The linearization \responsenew{around $C_2$} has imaginary eigenvalues at $y_2=0$ and the reduced problem has a hyperbolic equilibrium precisely at this point; this is what produces the Hopf bifurcation for all $0<r_2\ll 1$.
+However, it is nontrivial to study the Hopf cycles in a fixed (small) neighborhood of the Hopf bifurcation, since the eigenvalues are of the form $\pm (1+\mathcal O(r_2)) i, r_2 (\lambda+\mathcal O(r_2))$, i.e. a zero-Hopf bifurcation occurs at $\mu=r_2=0$.
 As we see it, there are two ways to perform the analysis of the Hopf cycles: (i) Perform a center manifold reduction and apply the Hopf bifurcation theorem there.
 Or: (ii) Straighten out the (strong) unstable/stable manifold ($\lambda\gtrless 0$, respectively), introduce polar coordinates in the transverse direction and apply Melnikov-like methods to construct the periodic orbits as fixed-points of a return map.
-However, both approaches are not uniform in $\epsilon\rightarrow 0$ in the smooth setting, due to the fact that the eigenvalue with the nonzero real part $\sim \epsilon\lambda$, providing the necessary hyperbolicity, goes to zero as $\epsilon\rightarrow 0$.
-Nevertheless, in the analytic case, we can extend the proof of the unstable/stable manifold to a fixed neighborhood (by following \cite[Section 3]{de2020a}), and this allows us to apply approach (ii).
+However, both approaches are not uniform (at least in the smooth setting) with respect to $\epsilon\rightarrow 0$, due to the fact that the eigenvalue with the nonzero real part $\sim \epsilon\lambda$, providing the necessary hyperbolicity, goes to zero as $\epsilon\rightarrow 0$.
+Nevertheless, in the analytic case, we can extend the proof of the unstable/stable manifold to a fixed neighborhood (by following \cite[Section 3]{de2020a}), and this allows us to apply the approach (ii).
+There is no clear way to obtain this result in the smooth setting, since the standard proof of the unstable/stable manifold rests (more directly) upon exponential estimates (that are nonuniform in the present context).
+Having said that, \cite{bonckaert1986a,bonckaert2005a} both study a zero-Hopf bifurcation (in the case of \cite{bonckaert2005a}, also at a parameter value $\epsilon=0$) in the $C^\infty$-setting and prove existence of a one-dimensional invariant curve tangent to the zero eigenspace.
+However, these results do not directly apply in our setting and the methods would have to be modified.
+For example, in \cite{bonckaert1986a} there is no parameter.
+Moreover, to bring the folded saddle-node near the Hopf bifurcation into the normal form in \cite{bonckaert2005a} we would have to perform an $\epsilon$-dependent scaling of the variables; notice in particular, that \cite[Equation (1)]{bonckaert2005a} does not depend upon the slow variable $z$ for $\epsilon=0$.
+We therefore leave the extension to $C^\infty$ (and potentially even to $C^k$) to future work.